 Instagram users prefer commenting over liking

 If you want your images to get more likes or comments, you need to start engaging with other users.
-And before you do so, the first thing you need to understand is people prefer liking over commenting.
-Every second there are 575 new likes, versus 81 comments.
+Before you do, you need to understand that people do more liking than commenting.
+Every second people create 575 new likes versus 81 comments.

-So if you take the time to comment on someone else’s profile, they are more likely to come back and not just comment on your photo, but they are 401% more likely to follow you than if you just liked their photo.
+So, if you take the time to comment on someone else’s profile, that person is more likely to come back to yours.
+People will not only comment on your photo if you comment on theirs, but they are 401% more likely to follow you in this case.

-Liking other people’s photos causes you to receive more followers and likes
+Liking other people’s photos generates more followers and likes for you

-For every 100 likes I did on random photos of other users (whom I didn’t follow), it generated 21.7 likes on my photos and 6.1 more followers.
+For every one hundred likes I did on random photos of other users (whom I didn’t follow), I generated 21.7 likes on my photos and 6.1 more followers.
 I did not have to follow people back for this to work.

-By analyzing my account data on Statigr.am I learned that by liking 100s of photos from individuals that weren’t my followers, not only did it cause my follower count to increase, but it also caused people from outside my friend network to like my photos.
+By analyzing my account data on Statigr.am, I learned that by liking hundreds of photos of individuals that weren’t my followers, not only did I increase the number of my followers, but I also had people from outside of my friends’ network liking my photos.

-Because I was liking 100s of photos a day from random accounts that I didn’t follow, 43.26% of all of my likes came from people who weren’t a follower.
-And 31% of all comments on my photos came from people who also weren’t one of my followers.
+Because I was liking hundreds of photos a day from random accounts that I didn’t follow, 43.26% of all my likes and 31% of all comments on my photos came from people who weren’t my followers.

 Timing is everything

-From analyzing 46 users and over 1000 photos on Statigr.am, Monday at 5pm PST is the best time to post a photo.
-That is when you are most likely to get the most amount of comments and likes on your photos.
+From analyzing 46 users and over 1,000 photos on Statigr.am, I’ve determined that Monday at 5 PM, PST, is the best time to post a photo.
+That is when you are most likely to get the greatest number of comments and likes on your photos.

-Also, a photo is the most active during the first 3 hours.
-46.15% of all comments happen within the first hour, 69.23% of all comments on a photo happen within the first 3 hours.
-So if you can’t get traction within the first 3 hours of posting a photo, it is probably not going to gain traction down the road.
+Also, a photo is the most active during the first three hours.
+46.15% of all comments happen within the first hour, and 69.23% of all comments happen within the first three hours.
+So, if you can’t get traction within the first three hours of posting a photo, it is probably not going to gain traction down the road.

 Are you showing off and being personal?

-By analyzing the likes of over 1000 photos, images that are about lifestyle (fancy cars, homes, living a luxurious life) or that are personal tend to get the most engagement.
-Photos that don’t contain either of those two elements tend to get 11.4% less likes.
+By analyzing the likes of over 1,000 photos, I’ve found that images that are about lifestyle (fancy cars, homes, living a luxurious life, etc.) or that are personal tend to get the most engagement.
+Photos that don’t contain either of those two elements tend to get 11.4% fewer likes.

 Combine your images

-Images like the one above are multiple images, combined into one.
+Images like the one above are multiple images combined into one.
 You can create them through apps like Diptic.
-My business partner, Hiten Shah, took the image above and quickly got 75 likes and 5 comments.
-Images like those tend to get 19.41% more likes and 22.4% more comments than images that aren’t composed by multiple shots.
+My business partner Hiten Shah posted the image above and quickly got 75 likes and 5 comments.
+Images like those tend to get 19.41% more likes and 22.4% more comments than images that aren’t collage-like images.

-If you want to get the most traction with your photos, take the extra time to take multiple shots, and then combine them into 1 image.
+If you want to get the most traction with your photos, take the extra time to take multiple shots and then combine them into one image.

-If you want to grow your account by a few hundred followers a day, the best way is to just randomly like thousands of images a day.
+If you want to grow your account by a few hundred followers a day, the best way to accomplish it is to randomly like thousands of images a day.
 This is a tedious task, but as you can see from the growth of my account, it works really well.
-The biggest flaw with this model is that 16.6% of your followers will be fake, in which they don’t participate or they are a bot.
+The biggest flaw with this model is that 16.6% of your followers will be fake: they will either not participate or they will be bots.

 - Taking multiple lifestyle and personal images